Einsteinish/Schrodinger-Equation/README.md

 Animaion gif output file is available for download: [View `particle_in_a_box_animation.gif`](media/particle_in_a_box_animation.gif).

 **(Note)**
+- The animation code needs FFmpeg installed: `brew install ffmpeg` to create an MP4.
+If you don't want the file, just comment out the line `ani.save()` in the Python code.
 - The following values are used:
 $L = 1.0$  # Length of the box
 $n_{max} = 5$  # Maximum quantum number for the visualization